Transfer Credit, Count Toward Degree, & Reduced Hours

 For Master's programs that require more than 30 graduate hours, a reduced credit hour degree petition need only be approved by COGA if the reduction brings the student's total graduate hours below 30.

-As is the case with Transfer credit, because doctoral degrees at KU do not have a required minimum number of hours, departments may take prior graduate work into consideration in setting up programs of study and reduce requirements accordingly.
-Such decisions are left to the discretion of the department; no petition to COGA is required.
+Like with transfer credit, for doctoral degrees departments may take prior graduate work into consideration in setting up a student's programs of study and may reduce or stubsitute requirements accordingly.
+Such decisions are left to the discretion of the department; approval from the College or COGA is not required.

 Minimum KU Hours